 Financial assets transferred to external parties that do not qualify for de-recognition are reclassified in the statement of financial position from financial investments or trading assets to pledged assets, if the transferee has received the right to sell or re-pledge them in the event of default from agreed terms.
-Initial recognition of pledged assets is at fair value, whilst subsequently measured at amortized cost or fair value as approriate.
+Initial recognition of pledged assets is at fair value, whilst subsequently measured is at fair value.
 These transactions are performed in accordance with the usual terms of securities lending and borrowing.